PronElle/meta-heartmonitor/README.md

 The cDD provides access to the virtual PPG sensor.
 Each time the read function of the cDD is invoked, a pre-defined value is provided to the user application.

-## How to test
+## How to use

-Assuming a pocky Linux distribution has already been built and setup on your machine and you have already created a layer called ```meta-example``` ,  act as following:
+Assuming that you already

+-  built and setup a Pocky Linux distribution on your machine for raspberrypi4 or qemuarm
+-  created a layer called ```meta-example``` and  a directory called ```recipes-example``` inside it to store your recipes

+open up a new terminal and act as follows:

 ```bash
 cd poky